bucket1582/CoinFlipCheatersModels/README.md

 ## Sincere Biased Model
 Same as biased model, but it flips at least 5 times.
 The number 5 was set emprically.

+## Dealyed Biased Model
+Same as biased model, but it keep testing if the expected reward decreased for only once.

 ## Model Result (After 10000 simulations)
 ![model result](model_test_result.PNG)